jonashaag/klaus/README.rst

 (If it doesn't Just Work for you, please file a bug.)

 * Super easy to set up -- no configuration required
-* Supports Python 2 and Python 3
 * Syntax highlighting
+* Markdown + RestructuredText rendering support
 * Git Smart HTTP support
 * Code navigation using Exuberant ctags